calejvaldez/YouAreTyping/README.md

 I created this program to help me get through rough moments in life.
 Sometimes checking in with yourself through a text conversation has been helpful for me, so maybe it'll be helpful to you too.
+Check the [`PROPOSAL.md`](.github/PROPOSAL.md) file for a more in-depth background.

 ### Features